 It is important to be aware that working on these problems can become difficult and distressing, as personal growth and change often can be.

-Most of us recognize that change is not an event that suddenly occurs.
-Rather, it is a process that gradually unfolds over time.
-As this process begins to unfold, a person’s motivation changes.
+Most of us recognize that change doesn’t suddenly happen, but it is gradual and a person’s motivation changes.
 A popular framework for discussing motivation to change is the Stages of Change Model developed by James Prochaska, Ph.D. and Carlo DiClimente, Ph.D.